-This treatment replaces calcium carbonate scaling water with highly soluble sodium carbonate chemistry.
-The softened makeup is concentrated by tower evaporation, typically to 50 to 100 COC range to produce TDS residuals from 20,000 to 100,000 mg/L and pH in the 9.6 to 10.2 range.
-The treatment employs natural silicates in highly cycled soft water to mitigate corrosion.
+This treatment replaces calcium carbonate scaling water with highly-soluble sodium carbonate chemistry.
+The softened makeup is concentrated by tower evaporation, typically to 50 to 100 COC range to produce TDS residuals from 20,000 to 100,000 mg/L, and pH in the 9.6 to 10.2 range.
+The treatment employs natural silicates in the highly-cycled soft water to mitigate corrosion.
 The soft makeup chemistry has been used since 2005.
+Eight US corrosion and scale control patents for application of silica and azoles in soft water above pH 9.0 are held by WCTI (7).

-Soft-water treatment chemistry can operate at 1% to 2% wastage of total makeup with efficient pre-treatment design.
-The retained and concentrated water volume then naturally generates the elevated pH and TDS for microbiostatic chemistry.
+Soft water treatment chemistry can operate at 1% to 2% wastage of total makeup with efficient pretreatment design.
+The retained and concentrated water volume then naturally generates the elevated pH and TDS for micro-biostatic chemistry.